google/clusterfuzzlite/docs/running-clusterfuzzlite/prow.md

 {:toc}
 ---

-**NOTE: Clusterfuzzlite for Prow is in beta.
-If there are any issues please file at github.com/google/oss-fuzz/issues**
+**NOTE: ClusterFuzzLite for Prow is in beta.
+If there are any issues please file at github.com/google/clusterfuzzlite/issues**

 This document explains how to set up ClusterFuzzLite on [Prow].
 This document assumes the reader has set up Prow on their repo.